TheDolentCity/jotun/src/content/docs/rules/compendium.md

 - **AI Offline:** The mech's dumb or smart AI is offline.
 Cannot perform any tech actions or use combat efficiency die.
 Lose one power until AI is back online.
 - **Blinded:** The optical systems of the mech are disabled.
 No actions that require line of sight can be performed.
 For one power, the pilot can open or close the hatch of the jotun.
 If the hatch is open, they can perform actions that require line of sight as normal, but any attacks rolled against the jotun are also rolled against the pilot.
 - **Disabled:** A mount or system on the mech is disabled.
 It cannot be used or grant any passive benefits.
 The disabled condition can be removed with an engineering save at the end of your turn.
-- **Engaged:** Take a -4 penalty to all non-melee or non-burst attacks.
+- **Engaged:** Gain the engaged condition when you enter a hex adjacent to another target.
+Take a -4 penalty to all non-melee or non-burst attacks.
 Attacking any target that is not engaged with you triggers overwatch from targets engaged with you.
 - **Exposed:** All attacks against you add +2.
 - **Flame:** When you take flame damage you gain the flame condition with a rating equal to the damage taken and immediately decrease your HP by that amount, ignoring armor.
 Flame damage stacks.
 At the end of your turn, you decrease your HP by the rating of flame, ignoring armor.
 On your turn, you can use the extinguish action to decrease your flame rating.
 In case of emergency, use shutdown.
 - **Grappled:** You are immobilized, cannot take reactions, and melee attacks against you from your grappler add +2.
 Spend `(1P)` make an opposed torque check to escape the grapple.
+- **Invisibility:** You cannot be targeted normally by actions that require line of sight.
+Instead, you can only be attacked if you have the lock on condition or if the attacker is targeting something they cannot see.
 - **Lock On:** Any character may add +2 to an attack against you (before the attack is rolled).
+Invisible characters with lock on do not benefit from invisibility when lock on is consumed.
 Once the bonus is used, the lock on condition ends.
 - **Immobilized:** You cannot perform the move or boost actions.
 Other unique forms of movement are not possible either.
 - **Impaired:** You subtract -2 from any dice roll you make.
 - **Offline:** Unable to perform any actions.
 0 power.
 Requires a check to open cockpit.
 All attacks against an offline mech ignore armor and add +4.
 - **Prone:** Targets gain a +2 attack bonus against you.
 Costs 2 hexes worth of movement to stand up and remove prone condition.
 - **Rodeo:** While you rodeo the target, you move with them whenever they move, you ignore the engaged condition with the target, and your pilot weapon attacks against the target have AP and ignore the light property.
-The target may spend 1 power to make a torque check and remove the rodeo condition on a success, dealing 1d4 damage to the rodeo pilot.
+The target may spend 1 power to make a torque check and remove the rodeo condition on a success, dealing 1d4 kinetic damage to the rodeo pilot.
 - **Slowed:** You speed is halved.

 ## Damage Types